pcdinh/greenclock/README.md

 Time-based task scheduler using gevent

 With GreenClock, you can: Schedule a task to run every X seconds, daily, weekly, monthly, or at certain times (such as application startup).

+GreenClock launches a green thread per task.
+Therefore every task will be executed in a concurrent manner, without blocking each other.

 ```